humanloop/test/README.md

 # Humanloop _Data Debugger_ Challenge

-This is a full-stack engineering exercise that will give you some insight into the types of things we are building at Humanloop.
+This is an engineering exercise that will give you some insight into the types of things we are building at Humanloop.
+We use the same test for ML engineers and full-stack engineers but the guidelines and evaluation differ slightly.

 At Humanloop we want to make programming computers as natural as teaching a colleague so that anyone can collaborate with AI to achieve their goals.